-Thanks to Wrenn for suggesting Flannery as Name of the Day.
+Thanks to Caroline for suggesting our Baby Name of the Day.

 Hey, crystal ball-gazing is a tough gig.

-- If To Kill a Mockingbird is a huge source of baby name inspiration, why not other American literary references?
+- If To Kill a Mockingbird is a huge source of naming inspiration, why not other American literary references?

 In 2022, just seven girls received the baby name Flannery.